Stephhh06/codingando-ando/README.md

 But I said… nah 😅
 I followed a YouTube tutorial and made a little brick game in C#.
 I didn’t know much, but I figured it out.
 And I loved it 🖤 And honestly...
-Even now, that moment makes me proud. ()
+Even now, that moment makes me proud ✨

 ---